chausner/UnoAI/README.md

 ## Features
 * Implementation of the core game logic of UNO
-* Seven different bot implementations
+* Eight different bot implementations
 * Multi-threaded batch simulation to determine the average win rate and game points for each bot over a large number of games

 ## Bots